Dr. Phil Embeds With ICE on Immigration Raid in Chicago

 Related StoryGarcelle Beauvais Says ‘Madness’ About Haitian Immigrants Must Stop

-In the video, a man who identified himself as Sam Seda, a Thai national, was taken into custody.
+In the video, a man who identified himself as Sam Seda, was taken into custody.

 McGraw is seen questioning Seda, asking him: “What’s your name?
 Where are you from?”

 Seda replied, “Where I was born or where I am from?”
 He confirmed he was born in Thailand and admitted he was not a U.S. citizen.
-When asked about previous deportations, Seda declined to answer further, stating he needed to speak with his lawyer.
+When asked about previous deportations, Seda declined to answer further questions, stating that he needed to speak with his lawyer.

 Homan used the moment to criticize cities offering migrants sanctuary, saying: “This is an example of sanctuary cities.
 We got illegal aliens convicted of sex crimes involving children, and he’s walking the streets of Chicago.”